teal-language/tl/docs/compiler_options.md

 ### Include/Exclude patterns

-Similar to tsconfig.json, the `include` and `exclude` fields can have glob-like patterns in them.
+The `include` and `exclude` fields can have glob-like patterns in them:
 - `*`: Matches any number of characters (excluding directory separators)
 - `**/`: Matches any number subdirectories